 In 2004 I reluctantly took over the responsibilities of Chair of the Department of Psychology at Wright State.
 Despite my inexperience and muddling style of leadership the department continued to grow and thrive.
 I was extremely lucky to have an excellent Dean (Michele Wheatly) - she and I were able to collaborate with the Engineering College (Forouzan Golshani and John Gallegher) to win several large NSF awards in the area of Technology-based Learning with Disabilities.

 In 2012 I happily handed off the responsibilities of administrivia and returned to my role of professor.
 Then in 2017 I took advantage of an early retirement Incentive offered by the university to take a deeper journey into the Pointless Forest.
 I left the Ivory Tower to join a small startup design company (Mile Two) that focuses on improving the fit between people and technology.
-After a year at Mile Two, I am discovering that actually building software to support cognitive systems is a lot harder than arm chair quarterbacking from behind the walls of the Ivory Tower.
+I soon discovered that actually building software to support cognitive systems is a lot harder than arm chair quarterbacking from behind the walls of the Ivory Tower.
 The challenge is humbling, but welcome.
+When I joined Mile Two it was a company of a dozen people.
+And in a very short time it has grown to over 120 people.

 One of my greatest pleasures is participating on multidisciplinary teams to explore how information technologies can be used to help people manage the complexities of modern life.
 I particularly welcome opportunities to watch and talk with domain experts about their work and the tricks of the trade that allow them to manage complexities that exceed the capabilities of mere humans.
 I have been lucky to have had many interesting adventures in other peoples' domains within the Pointless Forest.
 However, the original problems remain unsolved - I remain a clumsy athlete, an inept musician, and am always the last to learn to trust and use new technologies.